lukegob10/tracker_machine/docs/data-model.md

 ## Entities at a Glance
 - Project: top-level container with name, 4-char abbreviation, status, description, and a required Sponsor; stores `project_id`, `user_id`, timestamps, and soft delete metadata but those fields are not surfaced in the UI.
-- Solution: versioned deliverable that belongs to a project; carries required Solution Owner (R+A) and optional Key Stakeholder (Consulted); can enable/disable phases to fit its workflow; stores `solution_id`, `user_id`, timestamps, and soft delete metadata.
+- Solution: versioned deliverable that belongs to a project and is the primary trackable work item; carries Owner/Assignee, priority, optional due date, optional current phase, and optional blockers/risks; can enable/disable phases to fit its workflow; stores `solution_id`, `user_id`, timestamps, and soft delete metadata.
-- Subcomponent: granular work item belonging to a project + solution; prioritized with status, priority, due date, and a `sub_phase` (phase slug) that drives progress; also captures Owner (accountable), Assignee (executing), and optional Approver (gate); optional per-phase checklist for UX; stores `subcomponent_id`, `user_id`, timestamps, and soft delete metadata.
+- Subcomponent: optional task belonging to a project + solution; minimal fields (name, status, priority, due date, assignee).
+Subcomponents do **not** carry phases/progress.

 ## Table Definitions (simplified)